CiscoDevNet/devnet-writing-guidelines/README.md

 ## Learning Labs

 The source markdown for all of DevNet's learning labs are stored in the repos of the [CiscoDevNet](https://github.com/CiscoDevNet) organization.

-If you want to create and publish a lab on the DevNet site, you must create the lab with a certain directory structure, and place it in a repo within the [CiscoDevNet](https://github.com/CiscoDevNet) organization.
+If you want to create and publish a lab on the DevNet site, you must create the lab within a certain directory structure, create a JSON file, and commit the files in a repo within the [CiscoDevNet](https://github.com/CiscoDevNet) organization.
+The next section explains how to do that.

 ### How do I author a learning lab?